ismailbozan90/wow-loot-manager/README.md

 3. Manually enter custom stat combinations
 4. Format: "Stat1 / Stat2" (capitalized with spaces around /)

+### Managing Set Bonus Data
+1. Use `spec-info-admin.html` for set bonus management
+2. Add percentage values for 2-piece and 4-piece set bonuses
+3. Values can range from 0 to any positive number
+4. Format: Numeric values (e.g., 0, 5, 10, 15)

 ### Styling Changes
 - Modify `styles.css` for visual customizations
 - Update color schemes, layouts, and animations
 - Adjust popup sizes and positioning
+- Use independent CSS classes for different popups

 ### Functionality Extensions
 - Add new features in `script.js`
 - Extend admin functionality in `admin.js`
 - Implement new data sources and displays
+- Create new popup systems with independent styling

 ## 📱 Browser Compatibility